seed-labs/seed-emulator/examples/06-mini-internet/README.md

 Not much to say about this; just call `createInternetExchange` to create new internet exchanges.

 ## Create transit providers

+Then, let's create the tier-1 transit providers.
+The definition of transit provider tier is somewhat ad-hoc; here, we assume tier-1 transit providers to be providers that don't need to purchase any transit from other providers to reach the entire internet.
+In other words, tier-1 transit providers can reach the entire internet with only peering.
+For tier-2 providers, we define it to be transit providers that need to purchase transit from other providers to be able to reach the entire internet.

 ### Tier 1 transit providers